-According to a 1994 article by Gaye LeBaron, longtime newspaper columnist for The Press Democrat who specializes in local history, there were ten founding members of Santa Rosa Center, San Francisco State College, which would become Sonoma State College in 1960.
+According to a 1994 article by Gaye LeBaron, longtime newspaper columnist for The Press Democrat specializing in local history, there were 10 founding members of Santa Rosa Center, San Francisco State College, which would become Sonoma State College in 1960.
 They were:

 - Barbara Biebush, Librarian